top of page

 Treatment of Injuries with Physiotherapy

-Physiotherapists know the biomechanics of sport and the underlying causes of a sports injury.
-This enables us to better understand injuries and carefully get you back to playing sports.
-Physiotherapy can help both amateur and professional players with sport and activity-related aches and pains, sprains and strains, overuse injuries, concussion prevention, assessment and recovery, and more.
+Physiotherapists know the biomechanics of sports and the underlying causes of sports injuries.
+This enables us to understand injuries better and help you return to sport safely.
+Physiotherapy can help amateur and professional players with sports and activity-related aches and pains, sprains and strains, overuse injuries, concussion prevention, assessment and recovery, and more.
 At Ottawa-Carleton Physiotherapy & Sports Injury Center, our physiotherapists have vast experience working with sports injuries.
-Our physiotherapists can help you heal from your injury, improve your movement and form, and avoid repeating the same injuries.
+Our physiotherapists can help you heal from your injury, improve your movement and form, and avoid re-injury.
 Our treatment process includes the following options:

-Manual therapy: A hands-on method used to repair the joint alignment, soft tissue movement, muscle control, strength and flexibility.
+• Manual therapy: A hands-on method to restore joint alignment, soft tissue movement, muscle control, strength and flexibility.

-Exercise prescription: Through exercises, you can not only recover from your sports injuries but also bring you back to the level of competition before your injury.
+• Exercise prescription: Through exercises, you can recover from your sports injuries and return to your pre-injury level of competition.

-Athletic taping: It gives relief from pain, limits the swelling and provides support for acute injuries.
+• Athletic taping: It gives relief from pain, limits swelling and provides support for acute injuries.

-Screening assessment: This is a one-hour screening of the patient’s movement, flexibility, health, and alignment.
-Specific corrective exercises are suggested to correct these deficiencies and enhance athletic performance.
+• Screening assessment: This one-hour assessment reviews the patient’s movement, flexibility, health, and alignment.
+Specific corrective exercises are suggested to address these deficiencies and enhance athletic performance.

 Sports injuries occur when some muscles are strained while others remain underused.
 Whether you’re new to a sport or are an experienced athlete, here are a few steps you can take to prevent injuries:

-Be in a proper physical state to play a sport: Many injuries can be prevented by following a regular conditioning program of activities planned particularly for your sport.
+• Be in proper physical condition to play your sport: Many injuries can be prevented by following a regular conditioning program of activities planned particularly for your sport.

-Wear proper protective gear and equipment: Protective gear that fits you well can protect your knees, hands, teeth, among other body parts.
+• Wear proper protective gear and equipment: Protective gear that fits you well can protect your knees, hands, teeth, and other body parts.

-Rest: Proper rest can make you stronger and prevent injuries of overuse, fatigue and poor judgment.
+• Rest: Proper rest can strengthen you and prevent injuries from overuse, fatigue and poor judgment.

-Physiotherapy sessions: Physiotherapy can put the generally underused muscles to work, in addition to strengthening them.
+• Physiotherapy sessions: Physiotherapy can activate underused muscles and strengthen them.

 bottom of page